contember/docs/docs/schema/migrations.md

 title: Schema migrations
 ---

-After you create or modify your schema, you need to create a migration for your change, otherwise Contember won't see it.
+After you update your schema, you need to create a migration for your change, otherwise Contember won't see it.

 There is a command to rescue you: